extwiii/Votapp-React-Redux/README.md

 Prerequisites
 -------------
-- This is the second part of Vaotapp-Redux project, before you start from here you need to set up [Votapp-React-Redux]() project.
+- This is the second part of Votapp-React-Redux project, before you start from here you need to set up [Votapp-Node-Redux](https://github.com/extwiii/Votapp-Node-Redux) project.
+- Please use this project while your Votapp-Node-Redux server is running.

 Getting Started